GBert/openwrt-misc/sml-snmp-agent/README.md

 ### Status

-- working, but needs to be daemonized with nohup - will be fixed some day
+- working but lacking some error handling

 ### Notice